 Rich in iron and beta carotene, dark green leafy vegetables promote sebum secretion, which is essential for scalp conditioning.
 They are also a rich source of iron which helps in increasing blood flow to the scalp, in turn promoting hair growth .
 Iron deficiency has been strongly linked to hair loss .
 So, make sure you consume your bowl of greens daily for a head full of silky, healthy hair.

 Another rich source of biotin, walnuts help in strengthening the hair shaft.
 Consuming a handful of walnuts daily can do wonders for your hair.
 They are also rich in omega 3 fats that promote shine and keep the scalp healthy .

-Milk and milk products are abundant in proteins, calcium and vitamins, the building blocks of hair.
+Milk and milk products are abundant in proteins, calcium, and vitamins, the building blocks of hair.
 Though calcium is mostly known for its role in improving bone health, not many people know that it also helps strengthen hair and promote shine .
 Dairy products are also a good source of Vitamin B12, a nutrient known to stimulate hair growth .
-Consuming 2-3 portions of dairy products such as curd, low fat cheese and milk promotes hair growth, thickness and improves hair texture.
+Consuming 2-3 portions of dairy products such as curd, low-fat cheese and milk promotes hair growth, and thickness and improves hair texture.

 A healthy hair diet is incomplete without a daily intake of pulses and lentils.
 Packed with proteins, zinc, and B vitamins, pulses help to build the structure of hair, promote growth, prevent breakage and impart strength.
 Pulses are also rich in another important hair nutrient – Vitamin B9, better known as folic acid.
 Folic acid intake is mandatory for good hair health since it prevents premature graying of hair and aids in hair growth by renewing hair cells.